 Welcome to the Baraboo Palm of the Hand Memoir site.
-The UW-Baraboo/Sauk County and Baraboo Public Libraries are teaming up to create an ongoing group whose members want to write and share their memoirs.
+The UW-Baraboo/Sauk County and Baraboo Public Libraries have teamed up to create an ongoing group whose members write and share their memoirs.

-Michael Czarnecki, gave a workshop on the theory and practice of Palm of the Hand Memoir writing.
-We will include the tips below or you can download a copy here.
+In 2011, poet Michael Czarnecki gave a workshop on the theory and practice of Palm of the Hand Memoir writing.
+His tips are below, or you can download a copy here.

 - In jotting down memories don’t hesitate to write any that come to you.
 Don’t edit the memory, even if it’s not a memory you particularly enjoy having.
 Write only as many words as you need to recall the event then move on to a new memory.
 Pull out the list at random times and try to come up with more memories to add.
 This is your resource list for Palm of the Hand pieces you will write.

 - When deciding on what PoH to write, trust your feeling in the moment.
 Scan through the list and see what memory grabs you.